brandendupont-mcw/second-cms/src/documentation-pages/technical-notes.md

 <a name="bail"></a>**Bail or bond:** The amount of money set by the court for the release of a person accused of a crime.
 It is designed to assure the person's presence for trial and may contain additional non-monetary conditions of release.

-<a name="doubt"></a>**Beyond a reasonable doubt**: the legal burden of proof required to convict a defendant in a criminal case.
+<a name="doubt"></a>**Beyond a reasonable doubt**: the legal burden of proof required to convict a defendant in a criminal case at trial.
 The prosecution bears the burden of proving that the defendant is guilty beyond a reasonable doubt – in other words, that there is no other reasonable explanation that can come from the evidence presented.

 <a name="bondhearing"></a>**Bond Hearing**: If in custody a bond hearing is held to provide argument, evidence, or testimony for the Court to use in determining an appropriate amount of bail to be set for a defendant.